 Data.
-We used mortality estimates for 163 countries from the Global Burden of Disease Study.30 GBD is an observational epidemiological study widely used to analyze trends in mortality and morbidity from major diseases, injuries and risk factors in a global perspective.
+We used mortality estimates for 163 countries from the Global Burden of Disease Study.30 GBD is an observational epidemiological study widely used to analyse trends in mortality and morbidity from major diseases, injuries and risk factors in a global perspective.
 These data are provided in 5-year age intervals with the highest interval concentrating deaths above age 85.
 We focus on three main causes of death related to violence Table 1 for code of the International Classification of Diseases [ICD10]): 1) homicide, 2) other violence (mostly war, state, and terrorist), and 3) all other causes.

 To measure the levels of violence (or peacefulness) we use the Global Peace Index (GPI).
 GPI has been systematically calculated in the period that we study 2008-2017.31 It ranks the 163 countries according to the level of peacefulness.
 It is based on 23 qualitative and quantitative indicators that measure the state of peace using three domains: the level of societal safety and security, the extent of ongoing domestic and international conflict, and the degree of militarization.
 It is the most comprehensive index at a global scale and, therefore, a primary source of this study.
 The R-code to get the data is available at [URL].